legal resources necessary to hold negligent facilities accountable.

 The nursing staff is given interventions including placing the bed in the lowest position and placing mats on the sides of the bed.
 However, an observation of the resident on the morning of August 30, 2018, revealed that the resident “was in bed with the head of the bed elevated and a fallen and rolled in half laying on the floor beside the bed, there was a pillow on top of the mat.”

 At that time, the bed “was not in the lowest position, and there was a bedside table positioned next to the resident “without a meal tray on it.”
 As a part of the investigation, the surveyors interviewed in Licensed Practical Nurse (LPN) who “verified the bed was not in the lowest position in the mat was not positioned correctly.”
 This deficiency substantiated the Complaint Number OH 946.

 Do you believe that your loved one has suffered harm through mistreatment while living at Englewood Health and Rehabilitation Center?
 Contact the Ohio nursing home abuse attorneys at Nursing Home Law Center at (800) 926-7565 for immediate legal intervention.
 We represent Montgomery County victims of abuse and neglect in all areas including Englewood.

-Our law firm provides every potential client a free initial case consultation and offer a 100% “No Win/No-Fee” Guarantee.
+Our network of attorneys provides every potential client a free initial case consultation and offer a 100% “No Win/No-Fee” Guarantee.
 This promise means you will not pay us anything until after we have secured monetary recovery on your behalf.
 All information you share with our law offices will remain confidential.